arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/learning-interactions-and-their-component-events/the-components-of-individual-learning-interactions/the-distinction-between-primary-questions-and-secondary-questions.md

 ![Figure 2413.
 A learning interaction with a primary question and a secondary question](../../../../../../assets/images/TECKSFig2413.png "Figure 2413.
-A learning interaction with a primary question and a secondary question"){.image-inline}
+A learning interaction with a primary question and a secondary question"){: .image-inline}

 *Figure 2413.
 A learning interaction with a primary question and a secondary question*